10-Day Hokkaido Indy Trip Logistics

 TLDR: This tip is useful if you're spending a day or two in Tokyo before or after your trip.
 Otherwise, don't worry about this pro tip.

-If you're planning on spending a couple days in Tokyo before the trip, you can mail your big, clunky ski bag directly to the OMO7 Asahikawa Hotel for only about $20.
+If you're planning on spending a couple days in Tokyo before the trip, you can mail your big, clunky ski bag directly to the OMO7 Asahikawa hotel for only about $30.
 If you're spending an extra day or two in Japan after the trip, you can mail your ski bag directly from our hotel in Otaru or CTS Airport to Tokyo's NRT or HND airports.
-While it only takes 36 hours for your bag to be sent from the airport to our hotel, 72 hours are required for mailing your bag the opposite way (from your hotel to the airport).
+While it only takes 48 hours for your bag to be sent from the airport to the first hotel, 72 hours are required for mailing your bag the opposite way (from the last hotel to the airport).

 For example:

-Arrive in Tokyo two days before your trip and mail your bag to our starting point at the OMO7 Asahikawa Hotel.
-Your baggage should arrive at the hotel before 9pm the next day.
+Arrive in Tokyo two days before your trip and mail your bag to our starting point at OMO7 Asahikawa.
+Your baggage should arrive at the hotel two days later.
 Before mailing your bag, be sure to confirm with them that it will be delivered by the night of your tour start date.
 In Japan, if they promise a delivery time, it'll be there when they say.

 Discount flights

-Two airlines offer special low-cost deals out of Tokyo's HND airport for foreign tourists (an airline version of the Japan Rail Pass).
-Air-Do offers flight deals from ¥8,800 and ANA offers tourist deals of ¥10,800.
-In order to take advantage of these deals you must be visiting Japan on a tourist visa.
+ANA offer special low-cost deals out of Tokyo's HND airport for foreign tourists (an airline version of the Japan Rail Pass) with deals starting from ¥10,910.
+In order to take advantage of this deal you must be visiting Japan on a tourist visa.

-If you're planning on spending a couple days in Tokyo before the trip, you can mail your big, clunky ski bag directly to the OMO7 Asahikawa Hotel for only about $20.
+If you're planning on spending a couple days in Tokyo before the trip, you can mail your big, clunky ski bag directly to the OMO7 Asahikawa hotel for only about $30.
 If you're spending an extra day or two in Japan after the trip, you can mail your ski bag directly from our hotel in Otaru or CTS Airport to Tokyo's NRT or HND airports.
-While it only takes 36 hours for your bag to be sent from the airport to our hotel, 72 hours are required for mailing your bag the opposite way (from your hotel to the airport).
+While it only takes 48 hours for your bag to be sent from the airport to the first hotel, 72 hours are required for mailing your bag the opposite way (from the last hotel to the airport).

 For example:

-Arrive in Tokyo two days before your trip and mail your bag to our starting point at the OMO7 Asahikawa Hotel.
-Your baggage should arrive at the hotel before 9pm the next day.
+Arrive in Tokyo two days before your trip and mail your bag to our starting point at OMO7 Asahikawa.
+Your baggage should arrive at the hotel two days later.
 Before mailing your bag, be sure to confirm with them that it will be delivered by the night of your tour start date.
 In Japan, if they promise a delivery time, it'll be there when they say.

 Discount flights

-Two airlines offer special low-cost deals out of Tokyo's HND airport for foreign tourists (an airline version of the Japan Rail Pass).
-Air-Do offers flight deals from ¥8,800 and ANA offers tourist deals of ¥10,800.
-In order to take advantage of these deals you must be visiting Japan on a tourist visa.
+ANA offer special low-cost deals out of Tokyo's HND airport for foreign tourists (an airline version of the Japan Rail Pass) with deals starting from ¥10,910.
+In order to take advantage of this deal you must be visiting Japan on a tourist visa.

 Pro Tip #2: